Contributing New Language Support to CodeGraphContext

 - Create a new file:

-. - Add the necessary imports:
+src/codegraphcontext/tools/languages/typescript.py. - Add the necessary imports:

-(Tree-sitter queries for TypeScript). - Create a
+TS_QUERIES(Tree-sitter queries for TypeScript). - Create a

-class. - Create a
+TypescriptTreeSitterParserclass. - Create a

-Step 2.2: Define Tree-sitter Queries (TS_QUERIES
+Step 2.2: Define Tree-sitter Queries (TS_QUERIES)

 This is the most critical and often iterative step.
 You'll need to define queries for: